 - “Resolve a Problem” - Informal “Resolve a Problem” groups referred to as “RAP”s may be called at any point in time by a client or a staff member, in order to address an issue, concern, conflict or disagreement within the facility setting or involving the clients.
 If a client would like to call the group together for a RAP, they must advise the staff of the nature of the problem in order to receive prior approval to call the RAP.
 The staff determines if the issue is appropriate for the entire group to be involved in and address.
 RAPs take precedence over the existing schedule and are meant to be brief in duration.
 Staff facilitate the RAP with the clients, in order to help ensure that the RAP is focused and solves the problem.

-- Independent Living Skills – Youth within the facility are also provided the opportunity to learn basic living skills.
+- Independent Living Skills - Youth within the facility are also provided the opportunity to learn basic living skills.
 Examples include maintaining a clean living space, completing their own laundry, and following a routine schedule.
 The youth also assist with the preparation of meals, in order to learn basic cooking skills as well as the importance of balanced meals.
-Child Services staff will assist youth residents who are 16 years of age and have reached the appropriate level of the Child Services program, to seek employment and/or volunteer opportunities within the community.
+Child Services staff will assist youth residents who are 14 years of age or older and have reached the appropriate level of the Child Services program, to seek employment and/or volunteer opportunities within the community.
 Prior approval from the child’s placing agency is required for the youth to seek a place of employment.

 - On-Site Counseling – Residents participate in weekly Individual and Group Counseling at the SHCCS program.
 Family counseling is available and offered when approved by the placing agency and deemed appropriate by the treatment team.
 SHCCS also utilize other local mental health agencies for counseling, if requested or if residents were receiving previous mental health services from an outside agency.